milesich/xcgp-api/docs/graphql-overview.md

 * Allowed operators: [queries](TODO) and [mutations](TODO).
 * Schema-defined types: [scalars](TODO), [objects](TODO), [enums](TODO), [interfaces](TODO), [unions](TODO), and [input objects](TODO).

-You can access this same content via the [Explorer Docs sidebar](TODO).
+You can access this same content via the [Explorer](guides/graphql/explorer.md).
 Note that you may need to rely on both the docs and the schema validation to successfully call the GraphQL API.

 For other information, such as authentication, check out the [guides](TODO).